 For eleven years we had lived in a quiet house.

-That quiet had not arrived the way people imagine quiet arriving.
-It had not come from peace.
-It had come from loss and adaptation and the slow reshaping of marriage around an absence too painful to mention after a while.
-We had tried for children for years, then stopped trying, then stopped talking about trying, and eventually learned how to live in rooms where no one ever left crayons on the table or shoes in the hallway.
+That quiet had not come from peace.
+It had come from loss, appointments, failed hopes, and the slow reshaping of a marriage around an absence too painful to name for long.
+We had tried for children.
+Then stopped trying.
+Then stopped talking about trying.
+Over time, we had learned how to live in rooms where no crayons were ever left uncapped on the table and no small shoes ever turned up in the hallway.

 We had called that acceptance.

-At dawn, a six-year-old girl sleeping in our living room made it look a lot like loneliness.
+At dawn, a six-year-old girl sleeping under our blanket made it look a lot like loneliness.

 Mark met him in the kitchen with a tire iron.

 Rachel tried to call 911.
-Mark slammed her into the counter, took her phone, and when he realized Ben was still breathing, dragged him to the basement and bound his hands with extension cords.
-Rachel later found her brother alive, barely conscious.
-She got Sofia from the pantry, told her to run to the house with the red door, then went back to try to help Ben.
+He slammed her into the counter, took the phone, and when he realized Ben was still alive, dragged him to the basement and bound his wrists with extension cords.
+Rachel later found him breathing, barely.
+She got Sofia out of the pantry, told her to run to the red door, then tried to get back to Ben.

-Mark struck her before she got the basement door fully open.
+Mark struck her before she could fully open the basement door.

 Then he ran.